Ph.D., The Ohio State University

 Professor, Head Department of Teaching + Learning in Art + Design

 Professor Paul Sproll's teaching and research centers on an inquiry-based pedagogy for art and design education.
 He is a longtime advocate for expanding the K-12 visual arts curriculum to include Design and Design Thinking.
 Dr. Sproll's professional practice has increasingly involved work at the intersection of formal and informal education and particularly in the arena of expanded-day and summer learning.
 In 2005 and in order to provide underserved urban Rhode Island teens attending public and charter schools with greater access to high-quality arts learning opportunities, he founded Project Open Door - a college access program housed in the Department of Teaching + Learning in Art + Design.
 In addition to his work in support of teens, Professor Sproll has a long history of providing art teachers with access to professional development opportunities.
-He has received grants in support these arts learning initiatives totaling over $2 million from organizations ranging from the U.S. Department of Education, the National Endowment for the Arts, the Surdna Foundation, the Angell Foundation, and the Rhode Island Foundation.
+He has received grants in support of these arts learning initiatives totaling over $2 million from organizations ranging from the U.S. Department of Education, the National Endowment for the Arts, the Surdna Foundation, the Angell Foundation, and the Rhode Island Foundation.

 Ph.D., University of Arizona, Tucson